 Successful nonprofits have one thing in common: talented people with the skills to secure funding.
 In this course, you will learn how to search for and identify potential funding sources, plan a program and develop a budget, and prepare a customized proposal with a local community-based organization.

-The course is a 10-week, non-credit bearing class.
+The course is an 8-week, non-credit bearing class.

 - Earn a certificate in grant-writing skills (great for potential employers).